s2t2/beacon-navigator/data/research/result1-all.md

+# Beacon Identification Experiment - All

-This document contains the results of beacon detection when there are four beacons sitting on the desk next to the phone.
+This document contains the results of beacon detection when all four test beacons are on the desk next to the phone.

 ```` sh
 07-25 18:31:04.462 12790 13001 I ReactNativeJS: Running application "BeaconNavigator" with appParams: {"initialProps":{},"rootTag":1}. __DEV__ === true, development-level warning are ON, performance optimizations are OFF